aaronjolson/Flask_React_JWT/README.md

 # Flask React JWT Complete Demo
-This project is intended to be used as a starting point and teaching tool for building web projects that use self-managed login and (hashed) password storage.
+This project is intended to be used as a starting point and teaching tool for building web projects that have a self-managed login, (hashed) password storage, JWT tokens for auth and session management, Flask as the backend framework connected to Postgres, and React as the frontend framework.

 The app's main features include
 - A signup form
 - A login form
 - A logout form
 - A protected profile page that can only be accessed by a user that has successfully signed up and logged in

-The App is built using Flask, React, and Postgres.
-It uses JWT tokens for auth and session management.
 It is fully deployable using Docker Compose.

 ## Prerequisites